mvolkmann/blog/src/alfred.md

 ## Dictionary

-To lookup the meaning of a word in the Dictionary app, enter "define {word}".
+To lookup the meaning of a word in the Dictionary app, enter "`define {word}`".
-To find the spelling of a word, enter "spell {guess}".
+To find the spelling of a word, enter "`spell {guess}`".

 ## File Preview